SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    the absence of a value under certain conditions, always declare it as an optional value of the appropriate type.

-If you define an optional constant or variable without providing a default value, the constant or variable is automatically set to ``nil`` for you:
+If you define an optional variable without providing a default value, the variable is automatically set to ``nil`` for you:

 .. testcode:: optionals